Grenada awaits passage of Tropical Storm Gonzalo

 “Businesses will operate as normal,” said Garraway, urging citizens to be extremely cautious about the flooding because of the high volume of rain expected.

-In its latest bulletin at 5:00 pm, the Miami-based National Hurricane Center (NHC) said that the storm was 390 miles east of the southern Windward Islands with maximum sustained winds of 40 mph.
+In its latest bulletin at 5:00 pm (local time), the Miami-based National Hurricane Center (NHC) said that the storm was now 390 miles east of the southern Windward Islands with maximum sustained winds of 40 mph.

 However, a tropical storm warning remains in effect for Barbados and St Vincent and the Grenadines, meaning that storm conditions are expected somewhere within the warning area, in this case within 24 hours.